 - Provision of basic care to individuals of different ages

 - How to administer CPR and life support

 - How to move patients

 To qualify for certification, you must have successfully completed an approved nurse aid training program.
 You will also be expected to sit for and pass the state licensing exam.
-This is made up of a written examination where you are tested on your knowledge and practical examinations which tests your skill during clinical.
+This is made up of a written examination where you are tested on your knowledge, and practical examinations which test your skill during clinical.
 You will be expected to pass BOTH exams.